 Columns

-To provide structure and readability by screen readers, use columns from the editing toolbar and not using tabs or spaces.
+To provide structure and readability by screen readers, use columns from the editing toolbar and not use tabs or spaces.
 Be sure to allow for adequate spacing between columns to allow for easier viewing for those with vision problems.

 Meaningful Links